Greenclonk/World-of-Files/README.md

 # World-of-Files (Windows)
 A small programm in the style of older text adventures.
-Small Editor to create the world files and language files.
+Small Editor to create the world files and language files, in other project.

 You choose a language and a world, and then you explore the world by going to different paths, and seeing the places.